AWS hosts a variety of public datasets that anyone can access for free.

-Previously, large data sets such as the mapping of the Human Genome required hours or days to locate, download, customize, and analyze.
-Now, anyone can access these data sets and analyze them using Amazon EC2 instances or Amazon EMR (Hosted Hadoop) clusters.
+Previously, large datasets such as the mapping of the Human Genome required hours or days to locate, download, customize, and analyze.
+Now, anyone can access these datasets via the AWS centralized data repository and analyze them using Amazon EC2 instances or Amazon EMR (Hosted Hadoop) clusters.
 By hosting this important data where it can be quickly and easily processed with elastic computing resources, AWS hopes to enable more innovation, more quickly.

-Click here for the detailed list of available data sets.
-Here are some examples of popular Public Data Sets:
+Here are some examples of popular Public Datasets:

 - Common Crawl Corpus: A corpus of web crawl data composed of over 5 billion web pages

 - TCGA on AWS: Raw and processed genomic, transcriptomic, and epigenomic data from The Cancer Genome Atlas (TCGA) available to qualified researchers via the Cancer Genomics Cloud

 - ICGC on AWS: Whole genome sequence data available to qualified researchers via The International Cancer Genome Consortium (ICGC)